Table of Contents

 Mental Health Issues and Suicidal Thoughts

 TimelyMD’s campus-wide solution provides students anytime, anywhere access to quality care and immediate treatment for a variety of physical health conditions and mental health problems.
 As a strategic higher education partner, TimelyMD serves as an extension of existing on-campus health services provided by health centers and counseling centers.
-With service options now including psychiatry and health coaching, schools can support students’ need for advanced mental health care and students wellness strategies.
+With service options including psychiatry and health coaching, schools can support students’ need for advanced mental health care and wellness strategies.

 If you’re ready to help your college students thrive, contact TimelyMD for more information.